 We are establishing a supported “hosts and lodgers” matching project through the Housing Hub, in partnership with flatmate.com.
 This is a local and immediate response to the housing crisis facing the Bellingen Shire.
 Once piloted it could be rolled out by other communities.
 This initiative will match home-owners living alone, who would like a lodger and some company, with people in precarious housing situations who would like to live in a share situation.

-People would register and look for a suitable match, based things like age, gender, interests and location.
+People would register and look for a suitable match, based on things like age, gender, interests and location.
 Police checks would be mandatory for all participants.

 We are establishing the Housing Hub in the Bellingen Sustainability Centre – Church St Lane Bellingen (behind the Ambulance Station) As the Hub grows, we will: